segdeha/whereisitfiveoclock.beer/README.md

 Next, I query a simple database consisting of 2 tables, one containing 24,297 cities with their associated time zones, the other that’s used to look up country names from country codes, the data for both coming from [geonames.org](http://download.geonames.org/export/dump/).

-Finally, I cache the JSON response I send back to the browser so it’s regenerated at most once per hour.
+Finally, I cache the JSON response I send back to the browser so it’s regenerated at most once every half hour.

 Super simple, but it works! ¯\\\_(ツ)_/¯